 3Pediatric Unit, Department of Medical and Surgical Sciences, University of Bologna, Bologna, Italy

-4Institute of Biomedicine and Molecular Immunology, National Research Council, Palermo, Italy
+4Institute for Biomedical Research and Innovation, National Research Council, Palermo, Italy

 5Department of Pediatrics, Allergy Unit, University of Messina, Messina, Italy

 6S.C.
 Pediatria, University of Pavia, Department of Pediatrics, Foundation IRCCS Policlinico San Matteo, Pavia, Italy

 7National Pediatric Healthcare System, Torino, Italy